EZHDKING/EMPYREAN/README.md

 ### Improved Access to Beatmaps
 - You can create collections / delete them / sort them / rename them / group them extremely easy with the simplistic Windows 95/98/XP GUI Everyone is familiar with.
 Everything is crystal clear and simplistic, nothing is complicated.
+-

+### Extended Difficulty Adjustment
+- You can extend DIFFICULTY Adjust to negative values, Daycore for upto 0.01x (MIGHT CRASH!!!) and DoubleTime to over 100.0x.
+With EMPYREAN, Nothing stands in your way to practice.

 ---